airbnb/chronon/docs/source/test_deploy_serve/Test.md

 run.py --mode=backfill --conf=production/joins/team/join.v1 --ds=2022-07-02
 ```

-This runs a spark job which will compute the data.
+This runs a Spark job which will compute the data.

 Most of the time, backfilling a `Join` is what you want because this backfills any `GroupBy`s used in the join as well.